our blog

 Russian and Ukrainian developed separately for hundreds of years, and in the 17th century, they were even more distinct than they are today.
 Ukrainians and Russians could not understand each other without translators.

-The Illusion of Similarity
+The illusion of similarity

 Nowadays, many Ukrainians speak Russian due to a history of colonization, which may create the illusion that the languages are similar.
 However, native Russian speakers often struggle to understand Ukrainian.